-- A combined phenotype for sertraline pharmacokinetics was generated from a weighted, combinatorial algorithm that included CYP2C19, CYP2B6, and CYP3A4 to predict the level of GDI (no, moderate, or significant) and change in metabolism (increase or decrease). - The ability to predict variation in sertraline blood levels (log-transformed concentration/ dose ratios) was evaluated for: - Individual gene phenotypes for CYP2C19 as defined by both CPIC and the combinatorial PGx test - Individual gene phenotypes for CYP2B6 and CYP3A4 as defined by the combinatorial PGx test - Combinatorial PGx combined phenotype - All data were analyzed using ANCOVA tests with log-transformed lean body weight as a covariate.
+- A combined phenotype for sertraline pharmacokinetics was generated from a weighted, combinatorial algorithm that included CYP2C19, CYP2B6, CYP3A4 to predict the level of gene-drug interactions (GDI) and change in metabolism (increase or decrease). - The ability to predict variation in sertraline blood levels (log-transformed concentration/dose ratios) was evaluated for: - Individual gene phenotypes (CYP2C19, CYP2B6, CYP3A4) - Combinatorial PGx combined phenotype - All data were analyzed using ANCOVA tests with log-transformed lean body weight as a covariate.